vdaas/vald/docs/contributing/coding-style.md

 1. test case name

-    Test case name should be readble and meaningful for understanding each test easily.
+    Test case name should be readable and meaningful for understanding each test easily.
-    If you create new test, the test name should be named based on below naming templates.
+    If you create a new test, the test name should be named based on the below-naming templates.

     - Success:
         - Start with `success` or `{verb} success` or `success {verb}`